Market Commentary

 * based on 12-month trailing data

-Gold and crude oil most recently traded at $2.056.20 and $79.50, respectively, compared to $1,845.15 and $78.75 one year earlier.
-Gold has risen in reaction to global political instability and increased holdings by all central banks; crude oil has risen in line with estimates of quickening global demand and evidence of exhaustion of shale-oil deposits in the United States, which have been responsible for almost all the growth in oil production over the past few years.
+Gold and crude oil most recently traded at $2.675.75 and $71.50, respectively, compared to $1,825.35 and $88.75 one year earlier.
+Gold has risen in reaction to global political instability and increased holdings by all central banks; crude oil has fallen recently due to softness in the global economy.
+Year to date Gold has outperformed the S&P 500 index.